New Kennedy Center Opera ‘BLUE‘ Tackles Tragedy of Police Brutality!

 “As he was writing the opera, Thompson spoke with both Black police officers and parents to inform his work.
 Those conversations are behind a scene in Blue when the father, in the hopes of keeping his child safe, gives his son, “the talk” – the talk, that is, about how to behave when he sees a cop.
 ‘Every parent that I interviewed – Black parents – they had this talk with their sons at a very young age,’ Thompson says.”

 “Despite ‘the talk,’ the son in the opera becomes a victim of police violence.”

 Note – quotes are from article by Jeff Lunden, NPR, 7-21-19 “New Opera ‘Blue’ Takes on the Tragedy of Police Brutality.

 While tickets last, join The Taifa Group and Justice Roundtable for the Wed.
 March 18th performance of Blue.
 Talk-back discussion that night includes former police officer Ronald Hampton.
 Click HERE for info on prices.
 Purchase your tickets HERE

 If March 18th does not work for you or our group tickets are sold out, the show runs from March 15-28, 2020.
 You can purchase tickets directly from the Kennedy Center website.
 Don’t miss this creative vehicle that shines a light on a critical contemporary issue!

 Nkechi Taifa is the convener of the Justice Roundtable.
-An expert in the field of criminal justice, she is the Advocacy Director for Criminal Justice for the Open Society Foundations and Open Society Policy Center.
+An expert in the field of criminal justice, she is President and CEO of The Taifa Group, LLC.